quadram-institute-bioscience/tatajuba/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-brightgreen.svg)](https://github.com/quadram-institute-bioscience/tatajuba/blob/master/LICENSE)

-# Distribution of homopolymeric tracts
+# Distribution of homopolymeric tracts in microbial populations

 Instead of assuming a fixed length for a given homopolymer tract, tatajubá allows for the whole distribution of tract sizes to be analysed.
-The rationale is that 1. our sequence might represent a population of non-identical individuals, with diversity of tract lengths, and 2. sequencing errors might be more frequent near or within homopolymers (so we should not remove uncertainty prematurely).
+The rationale is that 1. our sequence might represent a population of non-identical microbial individuals, with diversity of tract lengths, and 2. sequencing errors might be more frequent near or within homopolymers (so we should not remove uncertainty prematurely).